gt-cs3220/gt-cs3220.github.io/assignment3.md

 ## Part 3:  write bubble sort assembly code.

+please note that the part-3 description is subject to change

 **Description:**

 In this design, you will write a bubble sort that you did in assignment #2 in the assembly code.
-Data should be stored in address 0x800.
+Data should be stored in address 0x040.

 After the bubble sort is done, display FF in hex0.
-And read the contents of the value from 0x800 at one cycle at a time, and display the value in the hex1.
+And read the contents of the value from 0x040 at one cycle at a time, and display the value in the hex1.
 Both outcomes of the hex values will be used for grading.

 Note: